 As the weather starts to chill a bit, this elegant use of a common vegetable is a delicious and comforting side dish.
 Try it now — if you love it, make it again as part of Thanksgiving.

 A great side dish to accompany any main protein, the light bok choy will take on the flavors of garlic, lemon and tarragon to create a unique flavor that will wake up your taste buds.

-What if Mac & Cheese took on a caramel and nutty taste?
-That’s what you get with this delicious mac & cheese for grown-ups, using the unexpected ingredient butternut squash, along with sharp and sweet Gouda cheese.
+What if mac & cheese took on a caramel and nutty taste?
+That’s what you get when using unexpected butternut squash along with sharp and sweet Gouda cheese.
 Makes you wish for cold weather!